96Asch/CG_OpenGL_Engine/README.md

-# OpenGL based Render Engine
+# OpenGL based 3d Engine #

-This is an OpenGl based 3d Engine.
+This is an OpenGl based 3d Engine for the Computer Graphics course at Leiden University.

-It features an ECS architecture to render entities with post processing capabilities and reads a scene from a given configuration file (see demo.txt).
+## Features ##
+- An ECS based architecture that allows for easy extensions using the component struct.
+- Scene scripting using the provided demo.txt.
+- Deferred Shading.
+- Multitexture terrains using blend maps and height maps.
+- Explosion/Disintegration effects
+- Simple Collision detection using AA Bounding Boxes

-# Installation
+## Installation ##
-install 'pkg-config'
+install `pkg-config`.
-run 'pkg-config --libs -glfw3' run the Makefile using 'make'
+run `pkg-config --libs glfw3'. run `make`.

-# Usage
+## Usage ##
-run './main [<script_file>]' to execute the program.
+run `./main [<script_file>]` to execute the program.

-##Code borrowed
+## Code borrowed ##

 OBJloader:
   https://github.com/Bly7/OBJ-Loader